 Alice is providing leadership to the global team supporting the Extinction Rebellion (XR) movement to better understand its performance and impact.
 She has developed guidance and tools, including a Theory of Change, which help internal and external stakeholders understand the impact logic and understand the extent to which goals around commitments to reducing CO2 emissions, declaring a climate emergency and improving democratic processes are reached, and how.

 Developing Access to Healthcare strategies for Pharma companies

-Alice is working with several large pharma companies in tracking their performance in regard to market access, for example by supporting their submission to the Access to Medicines Index.
+Alice has worked with large pharma companies in tracking their performance in regard to market access, for example by supporting their submission to the Access to Medicines Index.
 Based on research, in-depth analysis and benchmarking, she helps companies in the pharmaceutical and medtech industry, as well as in other sectors, to develop strategies that facilitate access to healthcare in low- and middle-income settings.
 This also involves developing the business case and identifying business models that create shared value for both the company and society.

 Analysing innovative business models in the health sector